|

 of Heavy Duty Trucks for hauling RVs has increased quite a bit in recent

 years.
-There is a national rally for heavy duty haulers held in Wichita,
+There is a National Rally for heavy duty haulers held in

-KS in late September or early October every year.
-If you are thinking of
+Hutchinson, KS in early October every year (click the graphic for info).
+If you are thinking of using

-using an HDT for hauling an RV, you should seriously consider attending
+an HDT for hauling an RV, you should seriously consider attending this

-this rally.
-It will provide a wealth of knowledge, the ability to see
+rally.
+It will provide a wealth of knowledge, the ability to see many

-50+ trucks in one location, talk to the owners, and drive some of the
+trucks in one location, talk to the owners, and drive some of the rigs.

 hauling, or to learn as much in such a concentrated timeframe.
 All are